XPEHO/YAKI/CONTRIBUTING.md

 - yaki_backend_admin is based on java

   - ./src will containt server, path and config file.
+We sould create an application.properties.sample file if he not exist.

-To use don't forget to create your .application.properties file -./test will containt all the test of the backend-end admin project
+    -./test will containt all the test of the backend-end admin project (JUnit)

 - yaki admin is based on vue.ts :